Travel Bloggers Recommend these 7 Seoul Day Trips!

 The following areas are highly recommended: the Joint Security Area (JSA), Third Tunnel of Aggression, and Dorasan Peace Park.

 The JSA (Joint Security Area) is a point of interest where two countries – North and South Koreas – coexist.
-Located in Panmunjom, it is the only place where you can see forces of both nations stand together in peace, with the help from the United Nations Command Military Armistice Commission.
+Located in Panmunjom, it is the only place where you can see forces of both nations stand together in peace, with the help of the United Nations Command Military Armistice Commission.
 It is also the only place where you can see the North Korean military as close as possible without getting into serious trouble.
 If you wish to visit JSA, make sure to book your tour in advance and only with approved agencies.

 If you want to relax while learning more about the Korean conflict, visiting the Dorasan Peace Park will be a great idea.
 Located in Paju, this ecological park exhibits the information regarding the history of Dorasan Station, which used to be a railway station connecting two nations.